 Prior to this initial public offering, there was no established public market for our ordinary shares.
 Our predecessor entity, Amsterdam Molecular Therapeutics, was previously listed on EuroNext Amsterdam.
 Since our acquisition of the business of AMT in 2012 as part of a corporate reorganization, there has been very limited liquidity for our ordinary shares through an electronic trading platform in the Netherlands.
-We have applied for listing of our ordinary shares on the NASDAQ Global Market.
+Our ordinary shares have been approved for listing on The NASDAQ Global Select Market.
 If an active trading market for our ordinary shares does not develop after this offering, the market price and liquidity of our ordinary shares will be materially and adversely affected.